SunderB/cluster-tool/README.md

 | DBSCAN + graviationally bound | `bound_`| If (`ke` + `pe`)  < 0: use `closest_cluster_id`; else use -1 |
 | DBSCAN + INDICATE + graviationally bound | `indicate+bound_`| If (`indicate_index` > `indicate_sig_index`) **and** ((`ke` + `pe`) < 0): use `closest_cluster_id`; else use -1 |

+## Contributing
+You can contribute to this project in multiple ways:
+* 🐛 **Reporting bugs**: If you find any bugs, please let us know by [opening an issue](https://github.com/SunderB/cluster-tool/issues).
+* ✨ **Feature requests**: If there's a feature that would be really useful to add, [let us know on the discussion board](https://github.com/SunderB/cluster-tool/discussions/categories/feature-requests).
+* 📖 **Documentation**: If there's any errors or missing parts to any documentation, you can make improvements and [open a pull request](https://github.com/SunderB/cluster-tool/pulls).
+* 🖥️ **Code**: This project is open source, so anyone is free to modify the code as they wish.
+If you implement new functionality that may be useful to others, please consider [opening a pull request](https://github.com/SunderB/cluster-tool/pulls).

+## Disclaimer
+**There is no guarantee that there are not mistakes in the code!
+Use at your own risk.**

 ## Attribution

 ### References